 The Native Fish Society is a regionally focused organization with programmatic activities in 67 watersheds in Oregon, Washington, California, Idaho and British Columbia.
 Our main office is located in Oregon City, Oregon.

 The Washington Regional Coordinator is responsible for Native Fish Society's River Steward Program in Washington.
 This includes the following: recruitment and management of River Stewards, assisting with the development and implementation of conservation campaigns, and establishing and maintaining collaborative relationships with NGOs, agencies, and First Nations.
 This position will empower our Washington River Stewards by communicating their efforts to our broader network and helping secure resources to accelerate efforts for their homewaters and native fish.

 Duties and Objectives:

-- Experience with GIS and CRM platforms a plus.
+- Experience with CRM platforms a plus.

 Pay and Location:

 Position is full-time.
 Competitive salary commensurate with experience.
 Native Fish Society offers attractive benefits including health insurance plan and paid time off for holidays, vacation, and sick leave.

 The Washington Regional Coordinator reports to the Executive Director and is part of our conservation team, which includes our River Steward Program staff and Fellowship Program Director.
 Position requires traveling, evening, and weekend work when needed throughout the state of Washington and quarterly travel to Oregon City, OR.

 Individuals who identify with groups traditionally under-represented in environmental advocacy are strongly encouraged to apply.